Djinn chair

-The Djinn chair is a piece of furniture in the Modernist style, created by French designer Olivier Mourgue in the 1960s.
+The Djinn chair is a modernist chair created by French designer Olivier Mourgue in the 1960s.
 Originally called the "Low fireside chair", it is also commonly referred to as the "2001 chair", because of its prominent appearance in the film 2001: A Space Odyssey.

 History

 The Djinn chair is one element of a series of Djinn furniture designed by noted French designer Olivier Mourgue.
 In 1964 the first piece of the series, a chaise longue, was introduced by Airborne in Merignac Cedex, France.
 The rest of the series was released in 1965, and includes the iconic "Low fireside chair", a two-seat sofa, and a foot stool.
 The set remained in production until 1976.

 The name "Djinn" refers to an Islamic spirit capable of changing shape.
 The design's low profile was an attempt to emulate the informal lifestyle of the time.
 The set was introduced during a time when growing interest in Eastern mysticism was influencing Western decorative arts.